SHIFTYProjects/TREX-RAPID-RESPONSE/README.md

 # TREX-RAPID-RESPONSE

-Powershell incident investigation tool for PC.
+Powershell incident investigation tool for PC.   **COPY THE CODE AND RUN IN A POWERSHELL WINDOW TO RUN.
+**
 I needed a way to investigate a machine I believed was compromised.
 There are quite a few applications that require a client to be installed first on the machine.

 There are a bunch of tools from systeminternals that do an excellent job of providing information.